fravila08/Django-Revamp/Day3/part-I/Django-Rest-Frameworks-API-Views/README.md

 ## Lesson

-So far we've created Students, Exchange_Student, and School Models utilizing Django-ORM with associations, validators, and tests.
+So far we've created Pokemon and Moves utilizing Django-ORM with associations, validators, and tests.
 Although it's been great we still haven't talked about why we are utilizing Django-ORM to interact with our database.
 Django is a powerful Back-End framework that we will utilize to host our Application Programming Interface for our Full-Stack-Applications.
 Today we are going to begin creating `views` to interact with our models and return the data we desire.

 ## Things to consider when creating our API Views